Sales culture is a fundamental component of any sales-led company that has the ability to tip the scale between being weak and being high performing.

 Building the right sales culture for your organization helps you succeed in the long term.
 When there is no sales culture in your company, it's likely you'll have a sluggish workforce which can be severely damaging to your business.

 At Performio's annual customer event in Sydney, David Marshall (Founder) discussed how companies can leverage incentive compensation to drive a high-performance sales culture.
-This article discusses high-performance sales culture in organizations today, the key drivers of sales teams and how Performio supports our clients to design high-performance sales compensation plans.
+This article discusses the high-performance sales culture in organizations today, the key drivers of sales teams, and how Performio supports our clients to design high-performance sales compensation plans.

 What is a High-Performance Sales Team?

 A high-performance sales team tends to have well-trained sales representatives, a collaborative office environment, accomplished sales leaders, defined career growth paths, actionable key performance indicators, and comprehensive sales software.
 Once all these six elements are in place, your sales reps can engage in activities that bring in more revenue.
 The modern sales team today cannot survive without the tools and technology companies use to drive new business, and generate more sales and revenue, such as a CRM system like Salesforce, sales acceleration tools, incentive compensation tools and more.
 A sales executive's responsibility is to focus on effectively managing his / her team and support them at all times.

 What are the Key Drivers for Sales Teams?

 We took a look at some leading sales organizations and we found out that there were 6 key areas that the same teams valued most: